Skip to footer content

 Which Solution Fits Your PDF Generation Needs?

-For simple PDF generation tasks with basic dynamic content, open source solutions like PuppeteerSharp can work well.
-However, they come with hidden costs: complex deployment, ongoing maintenance, and limited features for manipulating existing PDFs.
+Choosing between open source and commercial PDF libraries comes down to total cost of ownership rather than just licensing fees.
+For simple PDF generation tasks with basic dynamic content, open source solutions like PuppeteerSharp can work well in the short term.
+However, they come with hidden costs: complex deployment pipelines, ongoing maintenance burden as browsers update, and limited features for manipulating existing PDFs.

 IronPDF excels when you need:

-- Reliable HTML to PDF conversion with consistent results
+• Reliable HTML to PDF conversion with consistent results across all platforms

-- Simplified intuitive API that reduces development time
+• A straightforward API that reduces development time significantly

-How Can I Start Creating High-Quality PDF Files?
+How Do You Start Generating High-Quality PDF Documents?

-For enterprise architects evaluating PDF solutions for regulated environments, IronPDF's compliance features, audit trail capabilities, and security certifications make it particularly suitable for healthcare, financial, and government sectors.
+For enterprise architects evaluating PDF solutions for regulated environments, IronPDF's compliance features, audit trail capabilities, and active security patching make it particularly suitable for healthcare, financial, and government sectors.
+The library maintains a strong track record of keeping pace with browser rendering standards, meaning PDF output quality improves over time rather than degrading as web standards evolve.

 Frequently Asked Questions